josdejong/tabular-json/README.md

 - make quotes around keys and strings optional
 - add a table structure (wrapped in a `---` block, rows separated by a newline, values by a comma)
 - add support for ISO dates.

+Note that JSON is used both for data and for configuration files.
+The aim of Tabular-JSON though is to be used as a data format, not a configuration format.